 A Fayetteville, Georgia, a man was killed after the experimental home-built plane he was piloting went down in Anniston, Alabama.
 According to the FAA Aviation Safety Information Analysis and Sharing (ASIAS) report, the aircraft “crashed in the mountain under unknown circumstances” in Weaver, Alabama.
 The pilot, Harvell Walker Jr., was the only person aboard.

-Walker was flying a Van’s Aircraft model RV-8, an experimental aircraft made from a kit.
+Walker was flying Van’s Aircraft model RV-8, an experimental aircraft made from a kit.
 The company sells a line of aircraft kits ranging from the single-seat RV-3 to the four-seat RV-10.
-The planes have become popular in the U.S. because of their speed, agility, fuel efficiency and ease to build and fly.
+The planes have become popular in the U.S. because of their speed, agility, fuel efficiency, and easy to build and fly.